Suite 904, Building E, Chamtime Plaza, No. 6, Lane 2889, Jinke Road, Pudong New District, Shanghai China 201203

 As a registered patent attorney, Mr. Reed also specializes in post-grant proceedings before the United States Patent Office, having served as lead counsel in over 30 inter partes review (IPR) proceedings before the Patent Trial and Appeal Board (PTAB).

-Mr. Reed is one of only eight foreign lawyers in China named as a top litigator in 2018 by IAM Patent 1000 – The World's Leading Patent Practitioners.
-He was recognized by The Best Lawyers in America® for Patent Litigation in 2017 and 2018 and for both Patent Litigation and Intellectual Property Litigation in 2019 and 2020.
-Mr. Reed was named a 2018 "Top Litigator" by Law Week Colorado.
-He was recognized as a Colorado “Super Lawyer” for Intellectual Property Litigation in 2019, having been previously named a Colorado “Rising Star” six times by Super Lawyers magazine.
+Mr. Reed was named as a top litigator in 2020 by IAM Patent 1000 – The World's Leading Patent Practitioners.
+He was recognized by The Best Lawyers in America® for Patent Litigation in 2017 and 2018, and for both Patent Litigation and Intellectual Property Litigation in 2019 and 2020.
+He was recognized as a Colorado “Super Lawyer” for Intellectual Property Litigation in 2019 and 2020, having been previously named a Colorado “Rising Star” six times by Super Lawyers magazine.
+And Mr. Reed was named a 2018 "Top Litigator" by Law Week Colorado.

 Mr. Reed also represents foreign parents, often on a pro bono basis, in international child abduction cases under the Hague Convention on the Civil Aspects of International Child Abduction.
 Mr. Reed has served as lead counsel in multiple trials resulting in the successful return of illegally retained children to their home countries.